mrutyna/guide_to_basic_auth/readme_1.md

 NB: Code will be annotated with comments corresponding to the steps that helped create it.

-Example - Index added during Step 7 is commented as #7
+Example - Index added during Step 7 is commented as #7, meaning if you dont know where a line of code came from, just look at the nearby commented number and it will tell you what step wrote it.

 ```ruby
     add_index :users, :session_token, unique: true #7